cwindolf/plexer.js/README.md

 plexer.js
 =========
-drop-in javascript content switcher. check out example.html for the 411 and an example.
+drop-in, style-it-yourself javascript content switcher. check out example.html for the 411 and an example.

 MIT Licensed.